 Are you looking for a different approach to drug and alcohol rehab?
 Perhaps one not rooted in the 12 steps?
 Most people who look at addiction rehab options are familiar with 12-step treatment programs, and many find that this approach works well.
 But not everyone feels that the 12 steps are right for them.
 Fortunately, there are alternatives depending on the addiction treatment center you enter.
 In fact, there are options that can be as effective as a 12-step rehab program.
-At some Promises Behavioral Health treatment centers, we offer non-12-step Rehab Centers to our clients in order to provide a safe and supportive environment for recovery.
+We offer non-12-step drug rehab centers to our clients in order to provide a safe and supportive environment for recovery.

 The 12-Step Approach to Addiction Recovery

-The 12 Steps were devised in the 1930s by Bill Wilson and Dr. Bob Smith, who were both in recovery from alcohol addiction.
-They later went on to found Alcoholics Anonymous® (AA) co-founders.
+The 12 steps were devised in the 1930s by Bill Wilson and Dr. Bob Smith, who were both in recovery from alcohol addiction.
+They later went on to found Alcoholics Anonymous® (AA).

-In following the 12 Steps, a recovering addict admits they can’t control their addiction.
+In following the 12 steps, a person in recovery admits they can’t control their addiction.
 Through self-reflection and examination, they commit to honestly admitting to and making amends for past mistakes.
 A key part of the process is recognizing a higher power, whether God or something else, that is stronger than the addiction and surrendering control to that higher power.

 Why Are 12-Step Alternatives Needed?